hikari-no-yume/app-compatibility-db/README.md

 4. Set up database: `sqlite3 app_db.sqlite3 -init schema.sql` (then type `.quit` to exit)

 You can then do `cd htdocs && php -S localhost:8000` to start a local server.

+Note that for a real deployment, you must also provide a privacy policy!